Emergent complexity and rhythms in evoked and spontaneous dynamics of human whole-brain models after tuning through analysis tools: Results

-To further explore the spread and heterogeneity of the evoked activity, we computed the post-stimulus broadband power (see Sec.~\ref{subsubsec:time_freq_analysis}) in three equal-sized node subsets: the directly stimulated nodes; a set of spatially nearby but non-stimulated nodes within the same hemisphere; and the most distant nodes connected to the stimulation site, as determined by structural connectivity (i.e., tract lengths).
-In all three subsets, the TUN configuration exhibited higher power overall, as well as greater variability in its temporal dynamics compared to the DEF configuration (Figs.~\ref{fig:fig_6}G vs~\ref{fig:fig_6}H).
+To further explore the spread and heterogeneity of the evoked activity, we compute the post-stimulus broadband power (see Sec.~\ref{subsubsec:mat_meth:metrics:time_freq_analysis}) in three equal-sized node subsets: the directly stimulated nodes; a set of spatially nearby but non-stimulated nodes within the same hemisphere; and the most distant nodes connected to the stimulation site, as determined by structural connectivity (i.e., tract lengths).
+In all three subsets, the TUN configuration exhibits higher power overall, as well as greater variability in its temporal dynamics compared to the DEF configuration (Figs.~\ref{fig:fig_6}G vs~\ref{fig:fig_6}H).

-Finally, we quantified the overall complexity of the evoked spatio-temporal patterns using the Perturbational Complexity Index (PCI; see Sec.~\ref{subsubsec:complex_metrics}).
-The TUN configuration reached a PCI value of \num{0.54}, substantially higher than the \num{0.39} observed for DEF, confirming its ability to sustain richer, more spatially distributed and temporally diverse patterns of activity in response to brief perturbations.
+Finally, we quantify the overall complexity of the evoked spatiotemporal patterns using the perturbational complexity index (PCI; see Sec.~\ref{subsubsec:mat_meth:metrics:complexity_metrics}).
+TUN reaches $\text{PCI} = 0.54$, a substantially higher value with respect to $\text{PCI} = 0.39$ observed for DEF, confirming its ability to sustain richer, more spatially distributed and temporally diverse patterns of activity in response to brief perturbations.
+Notwithstanding an absolute comparison with PCI values from literature is not reliable, due to strong dependencies on the experimental protocols for the EEG recording and on the inverse model employed, still the relative difference between the two PCI values found here are consistent with experimentally ones observed in healthy control individuals and subjects with reduced levels of consciousness (either responsive or not) \citep[see, e.g.,][]{casarotto2016stratification}.